josedallavia/A-Machine-Learning-Approach-for-Optimization-of-Hospital-Bed-Utilization/README.md

 * [ETL](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/tree/master/ETL)

 Contains the code used for some preprocessing we perfomed on the raw data as well as a the program that allows to generate all  patient historics records.
-All patients historic records consists of a dataset containining one row per day a patient was hospitalized, containing all the available data for that patient upto that very same date.
+All patients historic records consists of a dataset contanining one row per day a patient was hospitalized with all the available data for that patient upto that very same date (images, surgeries, laboratory analysis and hospital sectors).

 * [thesis_lib](https://github.com/josedallavia/A-Machine-Learning-Approach-for-Prediction-of-Hospital-Bed-Availability/tree/master/thesis_lib)